therealarty/wrapper_typeform_hippo/README.md

 II.
 Create tables {QuestionDjango} and {AnswerDjango} on Django <br />
 <br />
 1) Open models.py <br />
-2)Copy and paste at the end of the doc:
+2) Copy and paste at the end of the doc:
 ```
 #Questions
 class {QuestionDjango}(models.Model):